Buyer Guardian Angel … Buyer’s Agent

 The one area on the Agreement that is worthy of discussion is Compensation.
-In the Buyer-Broker Employent Agreement-0217 … “The amount of compensation shall be _____, or the compensation Broker receives from seller or seller’s broker, whichever is greater.” (emphasis added)
+In the Buyer-Broker Employent Agreement … “The amount of compensation shall be _____, or the compensation Broker receives from seller or seller’s broker, whichever is greater.” (emphasis added)

-For example, if the blank space is filled in with 3% and the buyer subsequently buys a FSBO home where the seller will pay only a 2% commission, or a listed home where the commission offered is only 2%, the buyer would pay his/her buyer agent 1% to make up the difference.
+For example, if the blank space is filled in with 3% and the buyer subsequently buys a FSBO home where the seller pays 2% commission, or a listed home where the commission is 2%, the buyer would pay his/her buyer agent 1% to make up the difference.

 Even with zero ($0) entered on the blank space so the buyer is not obligated to pay any commission, this form would serve to establish the working relationship between the buyer and the buyer’s agent.
-As with all “agreements”, having it in written form goes a very long way toward better understanding by all parties.
+As with all “agreements”, having it in written form could provide a better understanding by the parties.

 The form also provides for a “Retainer Fee” … that is zero ($0) in near 100% even in the few cases where this Agreement is used.

 … with a written agreement or not, your Arizona Buyer Broker should …